 Dining late?
 No worries, some of the popular places are open until 11 PM, especially during the weekends and winter months.

 Want to grab a nightcap before heading home?
 Sarasota is home to not only wine and martini bars but also craft breweries.
-Quiet with conversation or a brew hall with family, you have plenty of choices
+Quiet with conversation or in a brew hall with family, you have plenty of choices

 If you enjoy chef-owned restaurants, you will not be disappointed with Sarasota.
 Sarasota is a foodie’s paradise and is home to James Beard nominee Steve Phelps of Indigenous Restaurant.